Listen to this post:

 When you launch a campaign, where does your money go?

-We’ve been working on developing tools and online platforms that shut down ad fraud for a number of years and we are ready to launch AdShield as one of the technical assets that is native to the tribeOS platform.
+We’ve been working on developing tools and online platforms that shut down ad fraud for a number of years and we are ready to launch AdShield as one of the technical assets that are native to the tribeOS platform.

 The fact that we’re ready to launch is part of why you’ll be hearing so much from me here on our blog.